-Our net Agency premium as a percentage of our long Agency RMBS holdings is one metric that we use to measure our overall prepayment risk.
-Net Agency premium represents the total premium (excess of market value over outstanding principal balance) on long Agency RMBS holdings less the total premium on related net short TBA positions.
-The lower our net Agency premium, the less we believe we are exposed to market-wide increases in Agency RMBS prepayments.
-As of December 31, 2015, our net Agency premium as a percentage of fair value on long Agency RMBS holdings was approximately 4.1% as compared to 4.0%, as of December 31, 2014.
-Excluding TBA positions used to hedge our long Agency RMBS portfolio, our Agency premium as a percentage of fair value was approximately 6.2% and 6.9% as of December 31, 2015 and December 31, 2014, respectively.
-These percentages may fluctuate from period to period based on market factors, including interest rates and mortgage rates, as well as with respect to the net percentages, the degree to which we hedge prepayment risk with short TBAs.
+Our net Agency premium as a percentage of the fair value of our specified pool holdings is one metric that we use to measure the overall prepayment risk of our specified pool portfolio.
+Net Agency premium represents the total premium (excess of market value over outstanding principal balance) on our specified pool holdings less the total premium on related net short TBA positions.
+The lower our net Agency premium, the less we believe that our specified pool portfolio is exposed to market-wide increases in Agency RMBS prepayments.
+As of December 31, 2018 and December 31, 2017, our net Agency premium as a percentage of fair value of our specified pool holdings was approximately 2.7% and 3.5%, respectively.
+Excluding TBA positions used to hedge our specified pool holdings, our Agency premium as a percentage of fair value was approximately 2.9% and 4.8% as of December 31, 2018 and December 31, 2017, respectively.
+Our Agency premium percentage and net Agency premium percentage may fluctuate from period to period based on a variety of factors, including market factors such as interest rates and mortgage rates, and, in the case of our net Agency premium percentage, based on the degree to which we hedge prepayment risk with short TBAs.
 We believe that our focus on purchasing pools with specific prepayment characteristics provides a measure of protection against prepayments.